1974

 1986

-The Inflatable Collection is being presented in London, during the London Fashion Week SS 1987
+The Inflatable Collection is presented in London, during the London Fashion Week SS 1987

-1986 marked the birth of Michiko London Koshino label
+1986 marked the birth of the Michiko London Koshino label

 1987

-Michiko Koshino expanded her fashion labels by launching her Motorking menswear line.
-The line was inspired by the bike culture, a passion that Michiko had developed since she moved to London
+Michiko Koshino expands her fashion labels by launching her Motorking menswear line.
+This line was inspired by the bike culture, a passion that Michiko had developed since moving to London

 1989

-The doors of the well-known Neil Street store were opened, featuring a DJ booth where various DJs played their music.
-Moreover, the store's interior was recognized and awarded the prestigious "Blueprint Award".
+The doors of the well-known Neil Street store are opened, featuring a DJ booth where various DJs play their music.
+The store's interior is later recognized and awarded the prestigious "Blueprint Award".

 1990

-Michiko's presented the Auto Couture Ss 1991 collection in the 1990.
-This logo is a testament to how Michiko was ahead of her time.
-Many commercial brands took inspiration from her ideas and developed them further after her
+Michiko presents her Auto Couture SS 1991 collection.
+This logo is a testament to how Michiko has always been ahead of her time.
+Many commercial brands will later take inspiration from her ideas and develop them further

 1991

-For Ss 1992 MK’s camo collection marked the first time a fashion show had featured a complete range of military-inspired clothing
+For Ss 1992 MK’s camo collection marks the first time a fashion show ever featured a complete range of military-inspired clothing

 1994

-Michiko Koshino was selected by the Victoria and Albert Museum (V&A) to be a part of their Historical Street Style Designer collection.
+Michiko Koshino is selected by the Victoria and Albert Museum (V&A) to be part of their Historical Street Style Designer collection.

 1996

-Yen Jeans made its debut at the London Fashion Week, marking the brand's first presentation at the prestigious event.
+Yen Jeans makes its debut at the London Fashion Week, marking the brand's first presentation at the prestigious event.

 Michiko Koshino F/W 1996